tracim/tracim/docs/development/backend/setup/server_setup.md

 ## Configuration

-Create configuration file for a development environment:
+Create a configuration file for a development environment:

     cp development.ini.sample development.ini

 The provided default configuration is suitable for local-test.
 If you need to run Tracim over network, see [configuration file documentation](/docs/administration/installation/settings_main_topics.md).

 You need to create the branding folder containing customizable ui elements.
 Starting with the provided sample is a good way:

     cp -r ../frontend/dist/assets/branding.sample ../frontend/dist/assets/branding

-You should also create requested folder for running Tracim:
+You should also create the requested folder for running Tracim:

     mkdir sessions_data sessions_lock depot previews radicale_storage

-Initialize the database using [tracimcli](/docs/administration/exploitation/cli/cli.md) tool.
+Initialize the database using the [tracimcli](/docs/administration/exploitation/cli/cli.md) tool.
 Be careful, if you use Tracim with `Redis`, you want to have the `Redis` service running.

     tracimcli db init

 Optional functionalities are available through official plugins, please [read their documentation](official_plugins/README.md) to discover their functionalities and how to activate them.

 ## Deployment

 You can run Tracim WSGI apps with many WSGI servers.
 We provide examples to run them with:

 - uWSGI using wsgi/* script.
-- The pserve command of pyramid which only rely on development.ini pastedeploy config.
+- The pserve command of pyramid which only relies on development.ini pastedeploy config.

 ### With uWSGI: great for production